 Rules and Regulations

 If you are visiting a new city or country, it’s important to take a look into the shooting regulations in public spaces if you are planning on using a multi-light setup or working with a large group of people.
 You may want to consider getting a permit, however just being aware of what the laws of your surroundings are can help you gauge how much time to spend at a location or how important it is to shoot there.
 Every minute spent with your couples and their entourage needs to be taken advantage of since time is ticking before the ceremony and reception.
 It would be a waste of time to get to a place only to find out that you can’t snap off a couple shots, or not have a backup plan of someplace nearby to sneak off to.

 Credit Cards and Phone Plans

 If you do not already have a good business or liability insurance, get it!
 Before you take off, speak with your insurance agent to add travel insurance for the duration of your trip.
-It will not break the bank to do so, especially compared to the cost of replacing your gear if something goes wrong.
+Or you can also ask about putting a rider on your policy.
+It will usually not break the bank to do so, especially compared to the cost of replacing your gear if something goes wrong.
 If all goes well, the peace of mind provided will surely prove the investment worthy.

 Latest posts by Kymberly Cortigiano (see all)

 - Tips for Photographing Family Events - September 3, 2016